Skip to main content

 • Know your contractor before you need one — storm chasers flood the market after big events

 One of the most valuable sessions was presented by HailTrace and Orlo Forensics (led by Todd Stern).
-They demonstrated how pairing precise weather data with forensic causation inspections creates documentation that insurance companies can't argue with.
+They walked through how precise weather data and forensic causation inspections fit together to produce documentation that clearly ties damage on a roof to a specific storm event.

 Weather Data

-HailTrace maps show the exact size, path, and timing of hail events down to the property level.
-This gives us precise evidence that your specific address was in the impact zone.
+HailTrace maps show the size, path, and timing of hail events down to the property level — precise evidence that a specific address was in the impact zone.

 Causation Inspections

 At Hive, we already use HailTrace data in our inspection process.
-This session reinforced that we're on the right track and gave us new techniques to make our claims documentation even stronger.
-When we inspect your roof, we don't just look at what's broken — we build the case for why it broke and when.
+This session reinforced that we're on the right track and gave us new techniques to make our damage documentation even sharper.

 The final session featured Merlin Law Group, one of the top insurance policyholder law firms in the country.
-They broke down the latest trends in coverage denials, state-specific legal updates for Texas, and strategies for getting claims approved when insurance companies push back.
+They covered current trends in coverage denials, recent legal updates affecting Texas policyholders, and the kinds of documentation that hold up under scrutiny.

 Documentation Is Everything

-The single biggest reason claims get denied or underpaid is insufficient documentation.
-Photos, weather data, and a professional inspection report are the minimum you need.
+The single biggest reason coverage decisions get contested is insufficient documentation.
+Photos, weather data, and a professional inspection report are the foundation.

 Know Your Rights